Working Together Toward Common Goals

 Beyond the five systems change work groups, our members participate in three others that are essential to the Collaborative’s operations: Metrics & Reporting, Policy, and Communications.

-Since 2019, Environmental Initiative (EI) has served as the administrator for the Midwest Row Crop Collaborative, bringing with it decades of experience developing powerful partnerships between business and environmental interests, and a focus on integrating impacted communities into solution-building.
+Since 2019, Environmental Initiative has served as the administrator for the Midwest Row Crop Collaborative, bringing with it decades of experience developing powerful partnerships between business and environmental interests, and a focus on integrating impacted communities into solution-building.
 Environmental Initiative is proud to provide responsive management and leadership that supports the Midwest Row Crop Collaborative in achieving its ambitious mission.